atomicrobotmonster/battleship/README.md

 # Playing the Game

 python main.py to run a sample game.
+The game pits a single human player against a single AI player.
+At present, the AI player is an easy opponent as it naively selects a target at random.

 # Testing